avohq/ios-avo-inspector/README.md

 # Using the visual inspector

-Visual inspector is enabled in development environment by default.
+Visual inspector is enabled in development and staging environments by default.

 ## Show